LINEN HAND IN HAND WITH SUSTAINABILITY

 In the past years, the focus around sustainable fashion has continued to grow.
 A global report from the The Economist Intelligence Unit shows a staggering 71% rise in online searches for sustainable goods globally over the past five years.
 Today, consumers around the world do want to make sustainable choices and the eco-wakening has begun.
 So, where does linen fit in and why is it called one of the most sustainable fabrics?

-When it comes to sustainability, linen stands out as a favorable option for several reasons:
+When it comes to sustainability, pure linen clothing stands out as a favorable option for several reasons:

 Renewable resource - flax is an annual plant and a renewable crop that grows relatively quickly, requiring fewer resources compared to other fiber crops like cotton.
 It needs less water and doesn't rely heavily on synthetic pesticides or fertilisers.